sukovanej/effect-log/readme.md

 ## [JSON logger](examples/json-logger.ts)

-Use `JsonLogger.make` to create the pretty logger or `JsonLogger.layer` to obtain a layer replacing the default loggger.
-Optionally, specify a name of the message field by the input argument.
+Use `JsonLogger.make` to create the JSON logger or `JsonLogger.layer` to obtain a layer replacing the default loggger.
+Optionally, these functions accept an options object configuring what information gets to the output.

 ```typescript
 import { Effect, pipe } from "effect";